JamesMitofsky/Journal-Buddy/README.md

 Here are a few ideas for future updates:

-- **Auto-suggest existing tags:** Past entries could be read to create a list of existing tags that can be recommended.
+- **Auto-suggest existing tags:** Past entries on the computer could be read to create a list of existing tags that can be recommended.
-- **Address verification:** Verify that the given What3words address definitely exists, avoiding possible typos.
+- **Auto-suggest existing locations:** Rather than using local storage for past locations, past entries on the computer could be read to create a list of existing tags that can be recommended.
+- **Address verification:** Provide a visual verification for the given Plus Code address, making sure it's not in some wildly wrong place.
+- **Automate file creation:** Rather than copying the metadata to a file, automate the file creation in a given directory on the user's computer.

 ## 🤝 Contributing